momaherg/ComicCraft/ui/README.md

 ## Architecture

 The UI is a **pure testing layer** that calls the core generation modules:
-- `src/generations/character_gen.py` - CharacterGenerator
+- `experimental_generation_setup/generations/character_gen.py` - CharacterGenerator
-- `src/generations/location_gen.py` - LocationGenerator
+- `experimental_generation_setup/generations/location_gen.py` - LocationGenerator
-- `src/generations/panel_gen.py` - PanelGenerator
+- `experimental_generation_setup/generations/panel_gen.py` - PanelGenerator

+The UI adjusts the Python path to import from `experimental_generation_setup`.
 No core generation code is modified or duplicated.

 ---